Live Dealer Roulette: The Ultimate Human Experience

 Can I play live roulette for free?

-Generally, no. Live dealer tables require real-money bets because of the operational costs involved (dealers, studios, streaming technology).
-However, most casinos let you watch the action for free once you have an account.
-For free practice, use our roulette simulator instead.
+Generally, no. Live dealer tables require real-money bets because of the operational costs involved: dealers, studios, and streaming infrastructure.
+Most casinos do let you watch the action for free once you have an account.
+For free practice, RNG demo games or our simulator work well.

 Is the house edge different in live roulette?

-No. The house edge is determined by the variant rules, not the medium.
-A live European wheel has the same 2.70% house edge as an RNG version.
-Use our payout calculator to check returns for any bet type.
+No. The house edge is determined by variant rules, not the medium.
+A live European wheel has the same 2.70% edge as the RNG version.
+Use our payout calculator to check returns on any bet type.

 Can the dealer hear me?

-No — communication is one-directional.
-The dealer can see your text messages in the chatbox on their monitor and will respond verbally through their microphone.
-You cannot send audio.
+No, communication is one-directional.
+The dealer sees your messages in a chatbox on their monitor and responds verbally through a microphone.
+You cannot send audio back.

 What happens if my connection drops during a spin?

-If your bet has been accepted before the connection drops, the spin proceeds normally.
-If you win, the funds are automatically credited to your balance.
-Check the “Game History” tab after reconnecting to see the result.
+If your bet was accepted before the connection dropped, the spin proceeds normally.
+Winnings are credited automatically.
+Open the “Game History” tab after reconnecting to see what happened.

 Is live roulette rigged?

 Not at licensed casinos.
-Live dealer games are operated under strict regulatory oversight with independent auditing of results.
-The physical wheel and ball provide an additional layer of transparency that RNG games cannot offer.
-Always verify that the casino holds a valid license before playing.
+Live dealer games operate under strict regulatory oversight with independent auditing.
+The physical wheel adds a layer of transparency that RNG games cannot match.
+Always verify the casino’s licence before depositing.